yusafav/emr-doc/website/docs/general_settings.md

 ---
-id: generalsettings
+id: generalSettings
 title: General Settings
 ---

 This option gives the admin the ability to change the logo, theme, cover photo and set the email to which the user can contact along with a message.

 #### Changing Theme